trsh/MMBVE-API-design-documentation/README.md

 - `start` star position in grid, or bottom left corner
 - `end` end position in grid, or top right corner

-//`registerMaterial(Color color, [other properties, like physics stuff])` // More properties, larger the map in MB

 Rectangle selection, but other popular forms/brushes should exist.
 This does nothing on its own, but is needed for next function below.